 The Roomba 690 has the patented AeroVac vacuuming technology and iAdapt navigation technology, as well as a host of other features that you would expect from Series 600 Roombas.

 It also has Wi-Fi connectivity, which you can find in all Roomba models that are currently available on iRobot’s online store.
-The Roomba 690 offers all these for only $375 (For the latest prices and discounts, check here).
+Check here for the latest price.

 The Roomba 690 uses sensors and the iAdapt navigation technology to ensure that it efficiently cleans every millimeter of your floor and to keep it from bumping into walls and other obstacles.